remain endemic – Afghanistan and Pakistan

 in the number of polio cases since 1985

 Through our efforts on the ground in Pakistan and our commitments to the Global Polio Eradication Initiative (GPEI) and Gavi, The Vaccine Alliance, the UAE is working to eliminate polio from every town, village and country in the world.
-His Highness Sheikh Mohamed bin Zayed, has personally committed US$ 168.5 million to global efforts to eliminate polio.
+His Highness Sheikh Mohamed bin Zayed, has personally committed more than US$ 327 million to global efforts to eliminate polio.

 Emirates Polio Campaign